Have the freshest free hiking tips sent to you each month!

 Get all of these tips, and lots more not found on this website, in one convenient package:

 Hiking For Her's Best Tips For Women Dayhikers book.

-- Available in paperback and electronic versions for your convenience.
+- Available from Amazon in paperback and electronic versions for your convenience.

 Why do you need these